All Episodes

 Those two things are really important, especially if you repeat them.

-So compare build the wall, and you know, they're sending rapists and killers over.
+So compare build the wall and they're sending rapists and killers over.

 Like those things are really visual.